 Always going on a traditional date (e.g. dinner and activity) can be expensive and boring.
 You have fun dating options available at home for free.

 Constraints, like staying at home and spending no money, can bring out your creativity.
-Have you ever seen the stuff prisoners make with hair, toilet paper, or soap?
 When people have limited resources, they can get extremely creative.
 Engaging your relationship creativity is healthy.
 Here are some great dates that are basically free.

 If you found this information helpful, SUBSCRIBE TODAY, and you’ll receive our Free PDF of 50 Great Relationship Building Questions AND our Free Life Balance Tips eBook!

 1. Play a Game: Turn off the TV and pull out that board game.
 Dust it off and give it try.
 Playing chess, backgammon (my favorite), Mancala, Yatzee, and many other classic games can be a blast.
 Be competitive and hone your gaming skills.
 The competition and conversation that comes out of this activity can be extremely healthy.